joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/06/16/world/europe/euro-2024-shooting-hamburg.html

 **Broadway’s Pop Era**\
-`The Tony’s are tonight.
+`The Tonys are tonight.
 Many of the shows have a new sound.`\
 https://nytimes.com/2024/06/16/briefing/tony-awards.html

 **Growing Wildfire Burns 10,000 Acres and Forces Evacuations Near Los Angeles**\